 37. The opening premonition scene in Final Destination 5 was filmed on the Lions Gate Bridge in Vancouver and features a bridge collapse caused by high winds and heavy construction equipment.
 In 2007, the weight of crowded rush-hour traffic and a large amount of construction equipment caused the 35W bridge in Minneapolis to collapse and kill 13 people.

 38. Another incredible scene from Final Destination 5 is this death scene where one of the characters dies during a gymnastics meet:

 39. Final Destination‘s death sequences are usually inspired from real fears.
 For instance, after his wife underwent LASIK eye surgery, Eric Heisserer wrote the scene in which Death comes for a survivor during the same operation.
-Common fears the Final Destination universe touches on in its death sequences:
+Common fears that the Final Destination universe touches on in its death sequences include:

 - Asphyxiated in a freak household accident: Todd Waggner in Final Destination.

 - Being bisected (or trisected) by flying wire: Rory Peters in Final Destination 2.

 - Burned to death in a tanning bed: Ashley Freund and Ashlyn Halperin in Final Destination 3.